What Is the Male-to-Female Ratio in Colombia?

 Have you and your fiancé met in person since your initial meeting?
 If so, state when and where, what you did, and the amount of time spent together.

-Did you have a correspondence with other men along with your fiancé?
+Did you have correspondence with other men along with your fiancé?

 When were you engaged and where did the marriage proposal take place?